gddavis21/CarND-Term1-P5-Vehicle-Detection/writeup_report.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-Class `vehicles.VehicleDetector` (vehicles.py TODO) applies frame-by-frame vehicle matching (via `VehicleRecognizer`) and then applies an algorithm for filtering false positives out of the match results.
+Class `vehicles.VehicleDetector` (vehicles.py TODO) applies frame-by-frame vehicle matching (via `VehicleRecognizer`) and then applies an algorithm for filtering false positives out of the match results:
-  * record positions and match-strength scores of vehicle matches in each video frame
+  * records positions and match-strength scores of vehicle matches in each video frame
-  * create a frame-by-frame `heatmap`
+  * creates a frame-by-frame `heatmap`
     - start with an empty (zero) heatmap same size as frame
     - within each vehicle match box, add the match-strength score
     - keep heatmaps for the past N frames (N is a user-defined parameter--the `history depth`)
-  * combine heatmaps from last N frames, and threshold the combined heatmap (threshold T is a user-defined parameter)
+  * combines heatmaps from last N frames, and thresholds the combined heatmap (`heat threshold` is a user-defined parameter)
-  * use `scipy.measurements.label()` to identify objects in the combined heatmap
+  * uses `scipy.measurements.label()` to identify & label objects in the combined heatmap
-  * assuming each labeled object corresponds to a vehicle, compute bounding box of each object
+  * assuming each labeled object corresponds to a vehicle, computes bounding box of each object
-  * report list of object/vehicle bounding boxes for each frame
+  * reports list of object/vehicle bounding boxes for each frame

 Using match-strength score to weight the heatmap was critical to getting good performance out of the false positives filter.
-  * Originally I weighted all matches equally
+  * Originally I weighted all matches equally.
   * This scheme made it very difficult to eliminate false positives without eliminating true matches.
   * It turned out that nearly all false positives have a relative low match score, while the true vehicle matches tend to be 'covered' by multiple medium/high-score boxes.
   * Adding up match-strength scores led to consistently good separation between false positives and true matches--critical for any threshold-based technique.